Self-service checkouts have become a staple in British supermarkets and fast-food restaurants – unsurprisingly, to cut costs on staff.

 The pricier options can cost over £2,000 upfront including installation.

-Simpler setups for an iPad start from £99, but of course this means buying an iPad and using a specific self-ordering app from the same provider.
+Simpler setups for an iPad start from £99.
+Of course, this means buying an iPad and using a specific self-ordering app from the same provider, so it’s still a commitment.

-We’ve researched the options for placing orders to receive, rather than scanning products from a basket like in a supermarket.
+To help small businesses, we’ve researched the options for placing orders rather than scanning products from a basket like in a supermarket.

 The following are the best self-order checkouts, in our opinion.
 Let’s look at their features, setup and costs.